 Set around 14 years after the events of Avatar, Sully is now chieftain and Neytiri high priestess of their clan – although events will focus on their family and children.

 "I think the story of Avatar 2, and the strength of the story, is what Jim [Cameron] always does in any of his movies: he writes in universal themes that are bigger than any one genre," Landau explained.

 "And if you think about this, there's really no more universal theme than family.
 At the centre of each of our sequels is the Sully family.
 What are the dynamics that parents go through to protect their family?"

 Into the mix will be the return of the RDA mining operation to Pandora, forcing Jake to take his family to the "perceived safe harbour" at the reef where they meet the Metkayina.

 We hear they'll also be journeying beyond the forests of Pandora into underwater and volcanic environments that Cameron promises will make "you shit yourself with your mouth wide open".
 That's supposed to be a good thing, we think...

 As to the movies' appearance, Cameron promises that they will be so advanced you "just won't be able to imagine" what they're going to look like.
 Hopefully the look will be enough to draw fans back to the cinema for the sequel.

 Alas, so far we have no official trailer.
 However, there are a load of fan-made trailers if you need something to tide you over until Avatar 2 hits.

-Avatar 2 is released in cinemas (probably) on December 17, 2021.
+Avatar 2 will be released on December 16, 2022.